jrod9k1/freebase/README.md

 See this rule as an example of a correct DNAT/REDIRECT setup:

 `iptables -t nat -I PREROUTING -p udp -d 142.202.137.10 --dport 27015 -m string --algo bm --hex-string '|ffffffff54536f7572636520456e67696e6520517565727900|' -j REDIRECT --to-port 27016`

+This has been tested running directly on Quagga edge routers out of AS137909.

 ### Arguments